 - Desensitize Your German Shepherd to Triggers: If your German Shepherd barks excessively at some triggers, for example, visitors or other pets, try to desensitize them to such triggers.

 - Beat Stress and Anxiety: If your German Shepherd barks because of stress or anxiety, Strive to figure out the cause and eliminate it.
-Some of them will try to flee to isolation in a distant place, like sleeping under a bed, to beat stress.
+Some of them will try to flee to isolation in a distant place, like sleeping under a bed, or even on their feet, to beat stress.

 Final Thoughts